iLindo-Workspace/Foundation-exam-prep/Chapter1.md

 <h1 align="center">Testing Principles</h1>

-### Learning Objective 1.3.1 (k2) Explain the Sevent Testing Principles
+### Learning Objective 1.3.1 (k2) Explain the Seven Testing Principles
 (1. ) **Testing shows presence of defects, not their absence**
 - Testing proves that bugs do exist, but it can never prove that **NO** bugs exist

 (2. ) **Exhaustive Testing is impossible**
-- You cannot test everything (all inputs, combinations, paths), insted focus your test on priorities, risks, and critical areas
+- You cannot test everything (all inputs, combinations, paths), instead focus your test on priorities, risks, and critical areas

 (3. ) **Early testing saves time and money**
 - The earlier the defect is found in the SDLC the Cheaper it is to fix